 top of page

-1) Brush twice daily, with fluoride toothpaste.
+1) Brush twice daily (morning and night), with a fluoride toothpaste.*

 3) Reduce sugary drinks and food.